AriFordsham/GHCWiki/building/preparation/raspberry-pi.md

 ## Using LLVM

-Note that LLVM 2.9 does not work for registerised code generation on ARM (it crashes), and LLVM 3.1 has been reported to generate incorrect code.
-Success has been reported with LLVM 3.0 and 3.2.
+Note that LLVM 2.9 does not work for registerised code generation on ARM as it does not support GHC calling convention for ARM platform.
+This was added into LLVM 3.0 release but due to management issue was missing in LLVM 3.1 and later merged for inclusion in LLVM 3.2.
+So please use either LLVM 3.0 or LLVM 3.2 when cross-compiling to ARM.
+This also applies if you are doing native compilation on ARM/Linux system.

 - When **unregisterised**, the C backend will be used by default, but you can optionally use LLVM (see below).
 Code generated using LLVM is compatible with code generated using the C backend.
 - When **registerised**, LLVM is the only backend that supports registerised compilation on ARM, so it will be used automatically.
 You don't have to do anything except ensure that a suitable version of LLVM is installed.